X

 Averaging 97.3 mph on the gun, Leiter brings some serious heat with his fastball, even touching 99 mph in this start.
 Leiter also has an exceptional 6.9 inches of extension, which is even more impressive since Leiter is only 6’1”.
 That amount of extension improves a pitch’s perceived velocity, because the higher a pitcher's extension, the shorter the distance between where the ball is thrown and home plate.

 It’s not all about the velocity for Leiter either, as he averages 2419 RPM in spin rate and has averaged 17.5 inches of induced vertical break with the pitch.
-That amount of break gives the pitch exceptional rise.
+That amount of break gives the pitch an exceptional rise.
 Here’s a look at his pitch movement profile (four seamer in red).

 That type of movement can be tough for batters to both read and square up, making the pitch difficult to hit.
-And it has been difficult for batters against Leiter’s four-seamer this season, as opponents are hitting just .185 with a .309 SLG and a .293 wOBA off the pitch.
+It has been difficult for batters against Leiter’s four-seamer this season, as opponents are hitting just .185 with a .309 SLG and a .293 wOBA off the pitch.
 The expected stats suggest that a little regression may be coming, as Leiter has a .224 xBA, .421 xSLG, and a .344 xwOBA against his four-seamer.

-Leiter keeps the ball up the zone where batters have a tough time catching up to the heat and movement.
+Leiter keeps the ball up in the zone where batters have a tough time catching up to the heat and movement.
 His 23.3% whiff rate is good for a fastball, and Leiter is capable of getting plenty of swings and misses with this pitch.
 Don’t expect 10 strikeouts on a regular basis, but he can rack up whiffs with this pitch.
 Leiter possesses an outstanding four-seamer that should be able to serve as the anchor to his arsenal.

 The four-seamer is great, but what else does Leiter have up his sleeve?
 His next most used pitch this season has been the slider, which he’s thrown 24% of the time.
 He only threw it 12% of the time in this start, and his slider usage has been trending down.
 This began on a July 11 start against the Astros, where Leiter only threw it 12.6% of the time.
-Since July 11 Leiter has only thrown his slider 16.4% of the time, an 8% reduction.
+Since July 11, Leiter has only thrown his slider 16.4% of the time, an 8% reduction.

 Why the change?
 Perhaps it’s because Leiter’s slider hasn’t been an effective strikeout pitch.
 Batters are only hitting .234 off the slider, but Leiter also has a pedestrian 27.3% whiff rate.
-Usually there is a much bigger gap between the whiff rate on a pitcher’s primary fastball and primary breaking ball, but for Leiter it’s just 4%.
-The slider has painfully average movement and Leiter has lived in the zone with it with a 53.6% zone rate.
+Usually, there is a much bigger gap between the whiff rate on a pitcher’s primary fastball and primary breaking ball, but for Leiter, it’s just 4%.
+The slider has painfully average movement, and Leiter has lived in the zone with it with a 53.6% zone rate.

-The slider isn’t a bad pitch or a liability for Leiter on the mound, but it’s also nothing special and perhaps Leiter is toying with his pitch mix to try and get better results.
+The slider isn’t a bad pitch or a liability for Leiter on the mound, but it’s also nothing special, and perhaps Leiter is toying with his pitch mix to try to get better results.
 Leiter put up some nutty strikeout numbers in the minor leagues, but hasn’t been able to replicate those results in the majors.
 Perhaps a new approach can get him closer to those levels, though I doubt we’ll ever see strikeout rates around 30% for Leiter in the big leagues.

 If Leiter isn’t throwing his slider as much, what is he throwing instead?
 That would be the changeup, which went from 14.2% usage prior to July 11 to 20.5% usage since July 11.
-A 90.7 mph offering, Leiter’s changeup is harder than some pitcher’s fastballs.
+A 90.7 mph offering, Leiter’s changeup is harder than some pitchers’ fastballs.
 Leiter also gets 31 inches of drop with the pitch, which is solidly above average.
 Here’s an example from this start.

-That was a particularly hard one, but it has good strong movement and has been effective against batters this season.
-Opponents are hitting just .203 against Leiter’s changeup along with a .328 SLG and a .284 wOBA.
+That was a particularly hard one, but it has good, strong movement and has been effective against batters this season.
+Opponents are hitting just .203 against Leiter’s changeup, along with a .328 SLG and a .284 wOBA.
 The expected stats suggest that Leiter has earned these results, with a .208 xBA, .346 xSLG, and a .292 xwOBA.
 He also has a strong 32.2% whiff rate with the changeup, making it a good strikeout offering.

 He has mostly thrown the changeup to lefties, but he has mixed it in to righties as well this season.
 This isn’t a standout pitch in the same way Leiter’s four seamer is, but this is a solid changeup that could serve as a nice complement to the fastball.
 Again, don’t expect strikeouts on this level on a regular basis, but I think he could sustain a 22-25% strikeout rate with this arsenal.

-The four-seamer, slider, and changeup have been his three primary pitches, especially since July 11 when he began throwing more changeups.
+The four-seamer, slider, and changeup have been his three primary pitches, especially since July 11, when he began throwing more changeups.
 He does have a sinker that he throws 14.9% of the time.
 The sinker pales in comparison to his four-seamer in terms of effectiveness.
 Batters are hitting .268 off the sinker with a .380 SLG and a .321 wOBA.

 That doesn’t seem so bad, but Leiter has a .334 xBA, .610 xSLG, and a .430 xwOBA with this pitch as well.
 Batters have pulverized the ball for a 92 mph average exit velocity and a 16-degree average launch angle against.
-Leiter’s sinker has below average vertical drop and doesn’t generate the groundballs we’d want to see from a sinker, with just a 32.8% groundball rate.
+Leiter’s sinker has below-average vertical drop and doesn’t generate the groundballs we’d want to see from a sinker, with just a 32.8% ground-ball rate.
 Leiter has been throwing the sinker less and less throughout the year, and I think that’s a wise choice given the rest of his repertoire.

 Leiter also throws an 81.6 mph curveball, but only 9.3% of the time.
 His usage was up in this start, throwing it 13% of the time.
 He’s gotten some interesting results with this pitch, with opponents hitting .259 with a .481 SLG and a .341 wOBA.
 He’s surrendered plenty of power with the pitch, and his .502 xSLG suggests that he’s deserved these results.